-Faculty members with lecturer status are not eligible for extended contract, Term Tenure contract, or promotion, and are not required to participate in the FES evaluation process.
-Years spent at lecturer status do not count toward promotion, extended contract, or Term Tenure contract, but may be considered in initial contract ranking should the faculty member be hired in a ranked position.
+\Faculty members with lecturer status or on a one (1) year non-renewable contract are not eligible for extended contract, term tenure contract, or promotion, and are not required to participate in the FES evaluation process.
+Years spent at lecturer status do not count toward promotion, extended contract, or term tenure contract, but may be considered in initial contract ranking should the faculty member be hired in a ranked position.

+All faculty participating in FES need to be actively involved in term specific (e.g., 8-week, 16-week) teaching, service, and scholarship.
 The following criteria reflect the standards of the FES.
-Departments and colleges or schools may choose more rigorous standards on any component at any level.
+Upon the approval of Academic Cabinet and the concurrence of the provost, schools, colleges, or departments may choose more rigorous standards on any component at any level if such standards are necessary to meet discipline specific accreditation, certification, or licensing standards.
 Extended contract recommendations that are made for faculty who do not meet the relevant standards, or denial of extended contract despite meeting benchmarks, must include a compelling rationale and sufficient evidence and endorsement from the provost.